-Acupuncture for Knee osteoarthritis and how to make sure you maintain your mobility into old age
+Acupuncture for Knee osteoarthritis in Brisbane and how to maintain your mobility into old age

 Osteoarthritis is a chronic and progressive condition marked by the gradual loss of joint cartilage, which commonly results in pain and loss of movement.
 The risk of suffering from symptomatic osteoarthritis increases with age but there are further risk factors: If you have had a knee injury or are overweight, the risk of knee osteoarthritis increases to 56.8% or 66% respectively (1).